yumingchang1991/proxy-backend/README.md

 # Backend Repo (HTTP on AWS)

-This is the backend repo, auto-deployed to AWS, for [ETF Tracker](https://yumingchang1991.github.io/proxy-frontend/).
+This is the backend repo, auto-deployed to AWS EC2.

 By setting up this server, I wrote an article on Medium sharing [the 3 steps to deploy TypeScript server to AWS](https://blog.devgenius.io/3-steps-to-deploy-typescript-to-aws-elastic-beanstalk-with-continuous-delivery-611bc7ecf15c)